tu-rbo/differentiable-particle-filters/README.md

 Usage
 -----

-If all dependencies are met and setup is done, you can train and test a differentiable particle filter for global localization in maze 1 by running the following in the main folder:
+After all dependencies are installed and setup is done, you can train and test a differentiable particle filter for global localization in maze 1 by running the following commands in the main folder:

     cd experiments; export PYTHONPATH=../; python3 simple.py; cd ..

 *Alternatively, you can import the project into the PyCharm IDE and and run `experiments/simple.py` from there.
 (The convoluted command comes from how PyCharm handles relative imports and relative paths.)*

-This command will first learn the different models (motion model, observation likelihood estimator, and particle proposer) separately and then jointly end-to-end.
+This command will first train the different models (motion model, observation likelihood estimator, and particle proposer) individually and then train them jointly end-to-end.
 The command line output will show the current losses on training and validation data (mean +- standard error), where ">>" indicates a new lowest validation loss.
-Training will stop if the best validation loss has decreased for a while (e.g. 200 epochs).
-You should see something like this:
+Training will stop if the best validation loss has not decreased for a while (e.g. 200 epochs).
+You should see something like this (the different plots are generated one after another):

 ![Screenshot](https://raw.githubusercontent.com/tu-rbo/differentiable-particle-filters/master/screenshot.png)